Autism-Takiwātanga Support & Resources In Aotearoa NZ

 Explore Autism website

-Explore is funded through the Ministry of Health to support parents and caregivers of children diagnosed with autism-takiwātanga.
-For information about the following services, call 0800 605 001.
+Explore supports parents and caregivers of tamariki diagnosed with autism-takiwātanga.
+For information about their services, see their website or call 0800 605 001.

 Group of young children jumping and holding hands